monerobuilders/libmonero/README.md

     <img src="./assets/libmonero-logo.jpg"/>
 </div>

 > DISCLAIMER: This library is still in early development and doesn't have a stable version yet.
-It is not ready for production use.
-Use at your own risk.
+It is not ready for production use and not cryptographically audited.
+We are working hard to make it as secure as possible.
+Please use it at your own risk.

 libmonero is your go-to library for interacting with the Monero blockchain and ecosystem.
 Written in Rust, it is fast, safe, and easy to use.